 To read a session, you start from the lowest row and read upwards.
-The next image is a report of session 1602160226239364, in which (1) A user visits a page, (2) visits support, (3) performs a search, (4) visits support again, (5) then clicks a search result, (6) searches for something, (7) logs a ticket, (8) searches again, and (9) finally logs a ticket and ends the session.
+The next image is a report of session 1602160226239364, in which (1) A user visits a page, (2) visits support, (3) performs a search, (4) visits support again, (5) then clicks a search result, (6) runs a search, (7) logs a ticket, (8) searches again, and (9) finally logs a ticket and ends the session.

 In this journey, the user searches three times (steps 3, 6, and 8), clicked on a search result once (step 5), and logs two tickets (step 7 and 9).
 The information on searches, clicks, and cases is repeated in all the nine rows of the session.